- Location: Museum Grounds

-Come have a sweet ole time on Sunday, October 2nd, 2022 from 11:00 AM - 4:00 PM This annual sweet celebration of the sugar cane harvest has been growing strong since 1995.
+Come have a sweet ole time on Sunday, October 1st, 2023 from 11:00 AM - 4:00 PM This annual sweet celebration of the sugarcane harvest has been growing strong since 1995.

-SugarFest provides visitors of all ages with a free opportunity to learn about local culture, music, and history with a variety of folk art and occupational craft demonstrations, a peek inside museum exhibits and historic buildings, cane cutting and grinding demonstrations, cane syrup boiling, and live music.
+SugarFest provides visitors of all ages with a free opportunity to learn about local culture, music and history.
+There will be a variety of folk art and occupational craft demonstrations, a peek inside museum exhibits and historic buildings, cane cutting and grinding demonstrations, cane syrup boiling, and live music.
 Genres featured include Blues, Dixieland Jazz, Folk, Cajun, Zydeco, and Bluegrass.
-Some of the demonstrations include praline candy making, blacksmithing, bousillage making, wood working with antique hand tools, spinning, Cajun and Zydeco dance lessons, and much more.
-There will be old-fashioned pastimes for children to enjoy and a designated area for Café Français where only French is spoken and lively games of Bourré will be played.
+Some of the demonstrations include praline candy making, blacksmithing, bousillage making, wood working with antique hand tools, spinning, and much more.
+There will be old-fashioned pastimes for children to enjoy and a Café Français area where only French is spoken and lively games of Bourré will be played.
 Food and drink will be available for purchase, and artists will be selling their wares.
-Of course, there will be lots of sugary treats, fresh chewing cane samples, and for those age 21 and over, a rum tasting and discussion on how this spirit is made from Louisiana’s sweetest cash crop.
+Of course, there will be lots of sugary treats, fresh chewing cane samples, and a sweets contest.
+For those age 21 and over, there will be a rum tasting and discussion on how this spirit is made from Louisiana’s sweetest cash crop.

-SugarFest is FREE and open to the public and is supported in part by a Rebirth Grant from the Louisiana Endowment for Humanities.
+SugarFest is FREE and open to the public and is supported in part by a Celebration Grant from the Atchafalaya National Heritage Area.
 Hope to see you there, SUGAR!

-- Sweets Contest Winners announced from the Arbroth Stage @ 12:00 PM
+- Winners of Sweet Contest Announced at Arbroth Stage @ 12:00 PM

-- Cake Walk at the Aillet House @ 2:00 PM
+- Cake Walk in front of Aillet House @ 2:00 PM

 Entry forms can be found here.
 Please carefully review contest rules, and then get cooking, SUGAR!
 Make your best recipe in any of these sugar-filled categories– cookies, cakes, pies or candies.
 Your entries must arrive at the West Baton Rouge Museum from 10:00 AM - 10:30 AM on Sunday morning.
 Entries must not require reheating or refrigeration.
 Stick around while local celebrity judges sample all the entries, and enjoy the sweet rewards the Museum has in store for you.